karthiknmenon/ColdBlocks/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4fec8e8a-53cb-401c-98e2-f96498406be5/deploy-status)](https://app.netlify.com/sites/colddash/deploys)

+:truck: :snowflake:

+#Problem Statement
+Cold Chain Logistics company lack the an organised system for __Quality Assurance__ and __Tracking__ which provides __real time data availability__ and __end-to-end data transparency.__ End Consumers have no means of determining the __quality of the product during transportation__ and have to rely on expiry date mentioned on the product.

+#Solution
+__ColdBlocks__ is a product that enables secure transactions in a cold chain network using __blockchain__.
+It provides real time data availability and end to end transparency using __IoT__, the goal of the product is to allow the cold chain network to carefully check the status of the product during transportation and to maintain a secure log of transactions.
+It also allows the end consumers of the product to check if the product was transported in optimal temperature during transportation or not.

 # Specification
 ColdBlocks is a decentralized record management system to store electronic transaction records giving priority to the __Quality Assurance (QA), security and real time data availability__.
 It aims to enhance the working of the current cold chain network.
 ColdBlocks is based on the following technologies -